untragaluz/instagram-keyboard-navigator/README.md

 | `N` | Notifications |

 The active post is highlighted with a blue outline, so you always know which one you're about to act on before pressing an action key.

+On the Reels page (`/reels/`), the script steps aside for `↑`/`↓` and lets Instagram's own built-in shortcuts handle moving between reels.

 The script ignores keystrokes while you're typing in any text field (comments, search, DMs), so it won't interfere with normal typing.